-What can't I do any subject I want to?
+Why can't I do any subject I want to?

-Your degree is structured by levels: 100, 200 and 300.
-At each level, there are assumptions made about both content and skills acquired at each level.
-100 level subjects are introductory subjects, setting the foundations of the degree.
-From there you move to 200 level subjects and finally 300 level subjects.
-That is why subjects at 200 and 300 level have prerequisites.
+Your degree is structured by Levels: 100, 200 and 300.
+At each Level, there are assumptions made about both content and skills acquired at each Level.
+100 Level subjects are introductory subjects, setting the foundations of the degree.
+From there you move to 200 Level subjects and finally 300 Level subjects.
+That is why subjects at 200 and 300 Levels have prerequisites.
 They assume both a level of knowledge and skills needed to successfully complete them.
 But you may feel that you have the skills needed to take a subject where you do not meet the prerequisites.
 If so, you can apply to have the prerequisites waived by using the Academic Approval Form.

-Can I take a 100 level subject in my second or third year?
+Can I take a 100 evel subject in my second or third year?

-Sure can.
-There is nothing to stop you taking a 100 level subject at any stage during your degree.
+You can.
+There is nothing to stop you taking a 100 Level subject at any stage during your degree.
 But note that there is a limit on the number of 100 level subjects you can take: 60 credit points or ten subjects.

-Can I take a 200 level subject in my third year?
+Can I take a 200 Level subject in my third year?